MystenLabs/sui/doc/src/learn/about-sui.md

 * Ability to define rich and composable on-chain assets
 * Better user experience for web3 apps

 Sui is the only blockchain today that can scale with the growth of web3 while achieving industry-leading performance, cost, programmability, and usability.
-As we push towards mainnet launch during the next few months, we will demonstrate capacity beyond the transaction processing capabilities of established systems – traditional and blockchain alike.
+As we push towards mainnet launch, we will demonstrate capacity beyond the transaction processing capabilities of established systems – traditional and blockchain alike.
 We see Sui as the first internet-scale programmable blockchain platform, a foundational layer for web3.

 ## Unparalleled scalability, immediate settlement

-Today users of existing blockchains pay a considerable tax as network usage increases due to limited throughput.
+Today, users of existing blockchains pay a considerable tax as network usage increases due to limited throughput.
 In addition, high latency limits the responsiveness of applications.
 These factors contribute to the bad user experiences that are all too common in web3:

 * Games are slow and prohibitively expensive to play
-* Investors lose funds when they can’t liquidate undercollateralized loans in DeFi
+* Investors lose funds when they can’t liquidate undercollateralized loans in Decentralized Finance (DeFi)
-* High volume, low value per transaction mass-market services like micropayments and coupons are priced out of the network
+* High-volume, low-value, per-transaction mass-market services like micropayments and coupons are priced out of the network
 * Artificially high floor prices on assets due to high gas prices

 Sui scales horizontally to meet the demands of applications.
 Network capacity grows in proportion to the increase in Sui authorities' processing power by adding workers, resulting in low gas fees even during high network traffic.
 This scalability characteristic is in sharp contrast to other blockchains with rigid bottlenecks.